redpesk-samples/afb-zephyr-samples/README.md

 This example needs a board with an IP connection, a led and a user button.

+### llext-modules

+This example show implementing two API built as LLEXT.
+These API are simply reply to hello.

+This example needs a board with an IP connection.

 ## Build and flash a sample

 1. Install zephyr and `afb-zephyr` module